OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 ![GP2040 Configurator - SOCD Selection Slider](assets/images/gpc-add-ons-socd-slider.png)

-* `Extra Button Pin` - The GPIO pin used for the extra instance of a button.
+* `Slider SOCD Up Priority Pin` - The GPIO pin used for SOCD Up Priority.
-* `Extra Button` - The button that will have an extra instance.
+* `Slider SOCD Second Input Priority Pin` - The GPIO pin used for SOCD Second Input Priority.

 ## Data Backup and Restoration

 ![GP2040 Configurator - Add-Ons Backup and Restore](assets/images/gpc-backup-and-restore.png)

-* `Slider SOCD Up Priority Pin` - The GPIO pin used for SOCD Up Priority.
+* `Backup To File` - Allows you to select what to backup to a file (default is all selected).
-* `Slider SOCD Second Input Priority Pin` - The GPIO pin used for SOCD Second Input Priority.
+* `Restore From File` - Allows you to select what to restore from a file (default is all selected).

 ## DANGER ZONE